aaronahmid/RobotArm/README.md

 - run management commands easily from any directory in your terminal
 - run tests easily from any directory in your terminal
 - manage your virtual environments without breaking a sweat
-- provision development databases easily (currently supports PostgreSQL
+- provision development databases easily (currently onlu supports PostgreSQL)

 ## Future Features